No. You must choose one program and apply to this one only.

-Decisions are sent early April for applications registered by the 15th of January and end of June for the applications registered by the 15th of April.
+Decisions are sent early April for applications registered by December 15th and end of June for applications registered by April 15th.

-No, you cannot.
-You can apply to only one program per year.
-You have to select carefully the program you wish to apply for.
+No. You can apply to only one program per year.
+Therefore, you have to select carefully the program you wish to apply for.

-No, whether you apply in January or April does not matter: all Masters programs start mid-September.
-However, we advise our international candidates needing a visa to apply in January, which allow them to have an early answer and thus to have more time for the visa procedures.
+However, we advise international candidates needing a visa to apply in December, which allows them to receive an early answer and thus have more time for the visa procedures.

-No. The entire program must be completed through EPFL.
+No. The entire program must be completed at EPFL.

-The EPFL Masters curriculums offer all students the possibility to pursue a minor in Management, Technology and Entrepreneurship (MTE).
-The EPFL also offers a 120-credit Master programme in MTE.
+All students have the possibility to pursue a 30-credit Minor in Management, Technology and Entrepreneurship (MTE).

-You should collect your student card by the Registrar’s Office (SAC) at your arrival.
+You should collect your student card at the Registrar’s Office (SAC) at your arrival.

-If you are a student from outside the EU, Swiss Law does not allow you to work during your first 6 months in Switzerland.
-After this period, you may work 15h/week during the semester and full time during the holidays.
-If you are coming from EU-countries, you are allowed to work from the 1st day after your arrival.
-Detailed information on working and work permits here.
+If you come from outside the EU, Swiss Law does not allow you to work during your first six months in Switzerland.
+After this period, you may work 15h/week during the semester and full-time during the holidays.

 It is important that you deal with the immigration formalities before entering Switzerland.
 Depending on your country of origin, you might need to request a visa to study in Switzerland (not required for European citizens).

-The visa procedure may take up to 3 months.
-Therefore, make sure you start the visa procedure early enough so as to have your visa before you arrive in Lausanne.
+The visa procedure may take up to three months.
+Therefore, make sure you start the visa procedure early enough so as to have your visa before you come to Lausanne.

-Please note that a tourist visa is valid 3 months only and cannot be changed into a student permit after your arrival in Switzerland.
+Please note that a tourist visa is valid three months only and cannot be changed into a student permit after your arrival in Switzerland.

-Check visa requirements for your country on the official list of the Federal Office of Migration.
+Check visa requirements for your country on the official list of the State Secretariat for Migration (SEM).

 If you do need a visa

-If you do need a visa, please get in touch with the Swiss representation in your country to ask for a visa application form, and check with them which documents you are requested to join to your visa application: Swiss Representations throughout the world.
+Please get in touch with the Swiss representation in your country to ask for a visa application form, and check with them which documents you are requested to join to your visa application.